Adaptive dynamic programming for nonaffine nonlinear optimal control problem with state constraints: Constrained ADP

+There are a total of $M=N\times\tau_{\text{max}}$ state constraints in \eqref{eq.constrained_PI}.
+In this paper, we refer to \eqref{eq.constrained_PI} as the constrained policy improvement.
+Then we develop the constrained generalized policy iteration (CGPI) framework, which builds on GPI by replacing the policy improvement process in Algorithm \ref{alg:GPI} with \eqref{eq.constrained_PI}.
+The pseudo-code of CGPI is shown in Algorithm \ref{alg:CGPI}.

-where $M$ is the state constraint number.
-A proof of convergence for constrained PI based on a tabular setting is presented in Appendix \ref{sec.appendix}.
-Of course, the convergence results can be extended to the case of GPI framework and deep NN models according to \cite{sutton2018reinforcement}.
+In Appendix \ref{sec.appendix_CPI_tabular}, we prove the convergence and global optimality of a policy iteration variant of Algorithm \ref{alg:CGPI} based on tabular setting.
+Besides, as described in Appendix \ref{sec.appendix_CPI_function} and \ref{sec.appendix_CGPI}, the convergence results can be further extended to the case of function approximation and Algorithm \ref{alg:CGPI}.

+\begin{remark} The state constraints need to be reasonable to ensure \eqref{eq.constrained_PI} is feasible.
+For practical applications, the state constraints usually come from the physical limitations or boundaries of controlled systems \cite{li2020predictive,2019stateconstrainedADP,li2015robotictrajectory}.
+Taking vehicle control in the path-tracking task as an example, in addition to considering the tracking performance, certain state functions of the vehicle must be constrained to the stability zone to prevent vehicle instability problems \cite{li2020predictive}. \end{remark}

-\subsection{Approximate solution}
+\subsection{Approximate Solution}

+For policies with high-dimensional parameter spaces $\theta \in \mathbb{R}^s$, directly solving \eqref{eq.constrained_PI} may be intractable due to the computational cost and the nonlinear characteristics of NNs and dynamics.
+Local linearization is an effective trick to deal with this situation \cite{schulman2015TRPO,Achiam2017CPO,wenlu2020PCPO}.
+Firstly, we can linearize the objective function and state constraints at the $K$th iteration around current policy $\pi(x_k;\theta_K)$ using Taylor's expansion theorem.
+To ensure the approximation accuracy, policy $\pi(x_k;\theta_{K+1})$ must be in a small neighborhood of $\pi(x_k;\theta_{K})$.
+This means that we need to add a policy constraint to \eqref{eq.constrained_PI} to avoid excessive policy update.

+Inspired by \cite{schulman2015TRPO}, one effective way to limit the policy change is to constrain the difference between the new policy $\pi(x_k;\theta_{K+1})$ and the old policy $\pi(x_k;\theta_{K})$.
+Firstly, we define the following function

+to measure the difference between $\pi(x_k;\theta)$ and $\pi(x_k;\theta_{K})$.
+Then the following policy constraint, also known as the trust region constraint, can be constructed:

+where $\delta\in\mathbb{R}_+$ is the trust region boundary.
+In this case, the policy update step is positively correlated with $\delta$.
+Then, \eqref{eq.constrained_PI} can be adapted to a trust region version: